FalkensMaze1983/ultimate_addon/AddOn_tool/README.md

 # How to build an add-on file?

-1. Download and install the add-on tool to your Win32 PC.
+1. Download and install the add-on tool to your Windows PC (Windows XP or earlier is not supported).
 1. Run the AddOn Tool.

 ## Single Package